DIDONEproject/musif/docs/source/Custom_features.md

 If you are going to write numerous features, you should likely choose this method.
 With this method, each feature is implemented as a Python package.
-This is how all the `musiF` features are implemented.
+This is how all the `musif` features are implemented.

 First, let's create a directory for the package and a `__init__.py` file in it:
 We should also create a module named `handler` inside `custom_feature_package`.
 The